BrandonCorey/JS_130_Notes/Hoisting.md

 ### Creation ###
 - Takes note of all declarations in program
   - Also takes not of their scope
+- Runs through program line by line, top down
+- Note: This where syntax errors take place

 ### Execution ###
 - Runs programs line by line
+- Doesn't care about declarations, does care about initalizations and definitions
-- Does hoisting for all declarations (moves them to top of scope)
+- Does *hoisting* for all declarations (moves them to top of scope)
   - variables declared with `let`, `const` and `class` are not accessible before initalization, but they are still hoisted

 ### What is hoisting? ###